 Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn) is a kitschy, campy, bloody chick flick that definitely passes the Bechdel Test.
 It’s also another sign that DC’s post-Snyder film franchise approach of “do whatever and hope something weird works” is working.
-Apart from Shazam!, this is the first DC film in a long time I’ve spent time laughing at for all the correct reasons.
+Apart from Shazam!, this is the first DC film that I’ve laughed at in a long time for all the right reasons.

 And why wouldn’t it be?
 Since her first appearance in Batman: The Animated Series, Harley Quinn has become a fan-favorite amongst comic book lovers.
 She’s the most upbeat and empathic sociopathic ex-psychologist out there, constantly striving to define herself outside an abusive relationship with the Joker.
 Birds of Prey forces her to abandon that toxicity for good, with Harley (Margot Robbie) finally getting dumped by her Mr. J and going through all the traditional post-break up grief.
 Cutting her hair, getting a new place above a Chinese food restaurant, buying a pet (a hyena, of course), taking up roller derby and getting wasted.
 Baby steps.

-Robbie was easily one of the better things about 2016’s Suicide Squad, standing out but never fully getting the chance to explore her character due to the poor script.
-But Birds of Prey director Cathy Yan manages to develop the character in a way that’s both goofy and relatable, letting Harley come into her own and escape the confines of toxic men.
-Holed up on the East End of Gotham, Harley needs to re-claim her identity beyond watching cartoons in a onesie while eating canned cheese and breaking down.
-So she blows up the Ace Chemical factory where her and the Joker’s criminal relationship began, finalizing their breakup at the expense of alerting everyone in Gotham that Harley’s Joker immunity is off for good.
+Robbie was easily one of the better things about 2016’s Suicide Squad, standing out but never fully coming into her own due to the poor script.
+But Birds of Prey director Cathy Yan manages to develop the character in a way that’s both goofy and relatable as Harley strives to escape the confines of toxic men.
+Holed up on the East End of Gotham, She needs to re-claim her identity beyond watching cartoons in a onesie while eating canned cheese and breaking down.
+So she blows up the Ace Chemical factory where her criminal relationship with Joker began, finalizing their breakup at the expense of alerting everyone in Gotham that Harley’s Joker immunity is gone.

 What brings these ladies together is their desire to let loose.
 To put it bluntly, they’ve all had their share of obnoxious, disappointing or abusive men, and this night isn’t making things any better.
 Hence the titular “emancipation,” giving the finger to the lack of respect they’ve received from lawful and criminal patriarchal institutions and finding that kickass comradery in one another.
-Or at least that works in theory.
-While the side character performances are good, you get the sense Harley’s actions tend to overshadow their motives, or at the very least bring them together by happenstance.
+Or at least that’s how it should work in theory.
+While the side character performances are good, you get the sense Harley’s actions overshadow their motives, or at the very least bring them together by happenstance.
 The thematic components still shine, but I’d prefer a sequel to devote some more time to the non-Harley characters.

 This is definitely still a Girl Power movie, complete with all the energy of a mix between crack and pop art décor.
-If Aquaman was full of color, Birds of Prey has it in spades, from the neon yellow and pink of Harley’s outfits to the Amusement Mile funhouse where the Birds finally assemble in Act III to make their stand.
+If Aquaman was full of color, Birds of Prey has it in spades, from the neon yellow and pink of Harley’s outfits to the Amusement Mile funhouse where the Birds make final their stand.
 Things are bright, peppy and over the top, backed up by color-coded text boxes describing every Gotham citizen with a grudge against Harley (spoilers: it’s a LOT of people).
 It helps that those text boxes are incredibly funny too.

-But despite having a few issues with Birds of Prey, I can’t deny I was having a blast watching it.
-It’s campy in just the right way, an anarchic and colorfully liberating girls night film that can definitely be enjoyed with friends and shots.
-Robbie is once again infectious as Harley, this time with a lot more room to showcase her sense of humor and street smarts to evade trouble like a clownish Bonnie Parker.
-And the only thing remotely sexualized by the camerawork is her deep love for egg sandwiches.
-That, plus the needed “hair scrunchie during a fight” moment, is how you know this film wasn’t made with the male gaze in mind.
+Despite having a few issues with Birds of Prey, I still found it a fun ride.
+It’s campy in just the right way, an anarchic and colorfully liberating girls night film that can be enjoyed with friends and shots.
+Robbie is still infectious as Harley, this time with a lot more room to showcase her sense of humor and evade trouble like a clownish Bonnie Parker.
+The only thing remotely sexualized by the camerawork is her deep love for egg sandwiches.
+That, plus the “hair scrunchie during a fight” moment, is how you know this film wasn’t made with the male gaze in mind.

 Verdict: 3.5 out of 5 Stars

-DC might not ever have a cinematic universe on par with Marvel and the CW Arrowverse, but at least Birds of Prey shows they’ve learned to make good movies.
+DC might not ever have a cinematic universe on par with Marvel or the CW Arrowverse, but at least Birds of Prey shows they’ve learned to make good movies.
 And that’s the most important first step.
-It’s weird, its bright, its chaotic, its bloody, but above all, it’s fun.
-And they didn’t even need a Batman cameo to prove its worth.
+It’s weird, it’s bright, it’s chaotic, it’s bloody, but above all, it’s fun.
+And the film didn’t even need a Batman cameo to prove its worth.
 More like this please DC!